 However, the matrix is hugely parsing.
-The most document only contains a handful of terms and the majority of terms only occur in a handful of documents.
+The most document only contains a handful of terms, and the majority of terms only occur in a handful of documents.

 The inverted index in computer science is an index data structure storing a mapping from content, such as word or numbers, to its location in a database file, or in a document or a set of documents.
-The reason for an inverted is to permit quick full content quests, at the expense of expanded preparing when a record is added to the database.
+The reason for an inverted is to permit quick full content quests at the expense of expanded preparation when a record is added to the database.
 The inverted record might be simply the database document, instead of its list.
 It is the most prominent data structure utilized in record recovery frameworks utilized on a broad scale, for example, web index.